 Solve this for words up to length 8:

-Q7?/|3-8# // get all words with a Q of length 3-8
+Q!7?/|3-8# // get all words with a Q of length 3-8

-The answer is 977 words.
+Using OWL3, the answer is 1069 words.

 /m"abcdefghijklmnopgrstuvwxyz" // define the mapping to convert Q to G